Quantisation of derived Lagrangians: The centre of an almost commutative algebra

 \section{The centre of an almost commutative algebra}

-The purpose of this section is to establish a canonical filtration on the Hochschild complex of an almost commutative algebra, and to study the resulting almost commutative brace algebra constructions.
-The primary motivation is to ensure that these correspond via formality of the $E_2$ operad to filtered $P_2$-algebras for which the Lie bracket has weight $-1$.
+The purpose of this section is to show that the Hochschild complex of an almost commutative algebra is almost commutative as a brace algebra, and to study the resulting almost commutative brace algebra constructions.
+The primary motivation is to ensure that formality equivalences $E_2 \simeq P_2$ then turn these Hochschild complexes into filtered $P_2$-algebras (i.e. Gerstenhaber algebras) for which the Lie bracket has weight $-1$.